Ali-Alshaikh/Kickstarter-Campaign-Analysis/README.md

 # Model Performance

-The notebook implements a wieghted predicted based on a combination of 2 models (random forest and gradient boosted trees) to predict Kickstarter campaign success.
-The model performance is evaluated using RMSE:
+The notebook implements a **weighted prediction** based on a combination of two models (Random Forest and Gradient Boosted Trees) to predict Kickstarter campaign success.
+The model’s performance is evaluated using RMSE:

-Evaluation metric: `RMSE` calculated for training and validation data
+**Evaluation Metric:** RMSE calculated for training and validation data.

 # Future Improvements